 Elizabeth Reeve- Chen

-Lots of activities are learnt in the 4+, and the children there get used to the idea of school and work.
-Mrs Foster and Mrs Lam, the current 4+ teachers, are extremely good and kind.
+Lots of activities are learnt in the Reception, and the children there get used to the idea of school and work.
+Miss Hanson and Mrs Lam, the Reception teachers, are extremely good and kind.
 I can say this from experience.
 Children start to learn phonics, counting and crafts.
 There are many chances for parents to come and see the children; we have special mornings where parents can come in and help their their children with a project.

-The 4+ is one of the most important years of school and therefore, SJF takes a lot of care helping these children.
+The Reception is one of the most important years of school and therefore, SJF takes a lot of care helping these children.

 As you walk through the doors of our authentic classroom, you can almost smell the education in the air.
 Or could it be the smell of bread mould from a recent science experiment?
 What we learn each day is totally unexpected.
 Like when, we have our afternoon of science experiments.
 The whole classroom seems different as the noise of the excitable children predicting and speculating gets louder and louder.
 While in Maths and reading tests, it is the complete opposite.
 Silence reigns.